Permanents of heavy-tailed random matrices with positive elements: Setup and the Result

-\begin{remark} From a more combinatorial point of view permanents can be interpreted in the context of saturated matchings (or perfect matchings for $m=n$) of bipartite graphs.
-For a bipartite graph $G=(V,E)$ let $V=V_1 \cup V_2$, $|V_1| \leq |V_2|$ be a decomposition of the vertex sets into subsets so that no two vertices in $V_i$ are connected by an edge.
-Saturated matchings of $G$ can be defined as subsets $\mathcal{M} \subset E$ of the edge set with the property that every vertex is adjacent to at most one edge in $\mathcal{M}$ and that every vertex in the smaller component $V_1$ is adjacent to at least one edge in $\mathcal{M}$.
-For $m \leq n$ and an $m\times n$ matrix $A=(a_{ij})$ containing only elements $0$ and $1$, construct a bipartite graph $G$ with $m+n$ vertices $\{v_1, \dots v_m, w_1, \dots w_n\}$ so that $v_i$ and $w_j$ are connected by an edge if and only if $a_{ij}=1$.
-Clearly every one-to-one function $\pi\colon [m] \to [n]$ for which $\prod_{i=1}^n a_{i\pi(i)}$ is non-vanishing corresponds to a saturated matching on $G$ in $1-1$ manner.
+\begin{remark} From a more combinatorial point of view, permanents can be interpreted in the context of saturated matchings (or perfect matchings for $m=n$) of bipartite graphs.
+For a bipartite graph $G=(V,E)$, let $V=V_1 \cup V_2$, $|V_1| \leq |V_2|$ be a decomposition of the vertex sets into subsets, so that no two vertices in $V_i$ are connected by an edge, $i=1,2$.
+Saturated matchings of $G$ can be defined as subsets $\mathcal{M} \subset E$ of the edge set with the property that every vertex in $V_1$ is adjacent to exactly one edge in $\mathcal{M}$, and that every vertex in $V_2$ is adjacent to at most one edge in $\mathcal{M}$.
+For $m \leq n$ and an $m\times n$ matrix $A=(a_{i,j})$ containing only elements $0$ and $1$, construct a bipartite graph $G$ with $m+n$ vertices $\{v_1, \dots v_m, w_1, \dots w_n\}$ so that $v_i$ and $w_j$ are connected by an edge if and only if $a_{ij}=1$.
+Clearly every one-to-one function $\pi\colon \{1,\dots,m\} \to \{1,\dots,n\}$ for which $\prod_{i=1}^n a_{i,\pi(i)} = 1$ corresponds to a saturated matching on $G$ in $1$-$1$ manner.
 Therefore $\perm A$ is equal to the number of saturated matchings on $G$.
-For general matrices $A$ one can construct the graph by drawing an edge between $v_i$ and $w_j$ whenever $a_{ij} \neq 0$ and putting the weight $a_{ij}$ on this edge.
+For general matrices $A$ one can construct the graph by drawing an edge between $v_i$ and $w_j$ whenever $a_{i,j} \neq 0$ and putting the weight $a_{i,j}$ on this edge.
 Then $\perm A$ can be interpreted as the total weight of all the saturated matchings on $G$ (a weight of a matching being the product of the weight on its edges).
+This also known as the partition function of the dimer model.
 All the results in this paper can be interpreted in this way. \end{remark}

-In the following section we prove the upper bounds in Theorem \ref{thm:main} and in Section \ref{sec:lower_bounds} we provide the lower bounds and prove Theorem \ref{thm:general_bounds}.
-In the last section we will extend the results to a large class of rectangular matrices and show an example demonstrating that, in general without \eqref{eq:heavy_tail_assumption} Theorem \ref{thm:main} fails to hold.
+In the following section we prove the upper bounds in Theorem \ref{thm:main}, and in Section \ref{sec:lower_bounds} we provide the lower bounds and prove Theorem \ref{thm:general_bounds}.
+In the last section we will extend the results to a class of rectangular matrices, and show an example demonstrating that, in general without \eqref{eq:heavy_tail_assumption}, Theorem \ref{thm:main} fails to hold.